tzaffi/streamlit-cdk-fargate/README.md

 To terminate the app simply exit the docker interactive shell as usual: on Linux / Mac this is done using the `CTRL-C` key stroke.

 ## Setup the CDK Fargate Stack
 Here you'll use a few command to recreate the cdk portion of this repo and also copy in the docker subdirectory.
-You resulting subdirectory structure will look like:
+Your resulting subdirectory structure will look like:

 The steps and commands are as follows (_ASSUMING_ you have removed or renamed the `cdk` directory):